fortifiedid/ena-specifications/ena-oauth2-profile.md

 An authorization server MAY choose to map a unique scope to a different scope value when including scopes in an access token.
 This can be useful, for example, when the protected resource is a legacy system with hardcoded scope definitions.
 Referring to the example above, if a client requests the `https://server.example.com/api/read` scope, the resulting JWT access token could instead contain the scope `read`.

 However, if the protected resource implements “OAuth 2.0 Protected Resource Metadata”, \[[RFC9728](#rfc9728)\], scope mapping in the authorization server SHOULD NOT be performed.
-In such cases, the `scopes_supported` claim in the protected resource metadata would not align with the actual scopes used by clients, leading to inconsistency and potential interoperability issues.
+In such cases, the `scopes_supported` parameter in the protected resource metadata would not align with the actual scopes used by clients, leading to inconsistency and potential interoperability issues.

 <a name="references"></a>
 ## 10. References